 4. Include a photo and your personal information at the top of your resume.

-Therefore it’s commonplace to include a professional looking photo and a “Personal Information” section at the top of your resume, like this:
+Add a “Personal Information” section at the top of your ESL instructor resume, like this:

-It makes sense to make “Education” the first heading on your resume since this is where the school can see your TEFL certificate and any degrees or other certifications you hold.
+It makes sense to make “Education” one of the first headings on your ESL tutor resume since this is where the school can see your TEFL/TESOL certificate and any degrees or other certifications you hold.
 After your personal info, this is the most important thing they want to know about you.
-This is a good order for a TEFL resume:
+The following is an example of how you can order the components of your TEFL resume: